 Organization of the documentation¶

-- The General section contains this introduction as well as information about the engine, its history, its licensing, authors, etc. It also contains the Frequently asked questions.
+About contains this introduction as well as information about the engine, its history, its licensing, authors, etc. It also contains the Frequently asked questions.

-In addition to this documentation you may also want to take a look at the various Godot demo projects.
+In addition to this documentation, you may also want to take a look at the various Godot demo projects.

 Have fun reading and making games with Godot Engine!